Oral Health

 Is there any food that prevents tooth decay?
 Well, not really.
 Some people believed that chewing foods like apples and carrots might have some plaque removal effect, but they still contain some sugar, so any advantage is not clear.

-Another group of food that causes significant damage to teeth structure is acidic foods.
+Another group of foods that causes significant damage to tooth structure is acidic foods.
 If in frequent contact with teeth, things like lime, lemon, and grapefruit can cause serious irreversible damage (erosion) to your teeth.